-Some of the major overarching topics discussed were NLP in medical records, development of algorithms, and recurrent neural networks.
+Some of the major overarching topics discussed were natural language processing (NLP) in medical records, development of algorithms, and recurrent neural networks.

 Panel Discussion: The Impacts of Machine Learning in Mental Health Care – Akane Sano, Rice University, Jordan Smoller, Psychiatrist, Harvard Medical School and Massachusetts General Hospital